Find Affordable College Courses

 176 Yearly Graduations

 The 3rd most popular school in the country for child development majors who are seeking their master's degree is National Louis University.
 Roughly 7,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,419 per year, while in-state graduate students, on average, pay $11,646 per year.
-The child development program at National Louis University awarded 176 master's degrees during the 2020-2021 school year.
-About 95% of this group were women, and 73% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $13,776 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 176 people received their master's degree in child development from NLU.
+Around 64% of these students were from an underrepresented racial-ethnic group, and 90% were women.

 #4